Trog (video game): Release

 Trog was first released in arcades by Midway in North America in March 1990 and later in Europe by Williams in February 1991.
-In 1990, a faithful conversion of the game by Software Creations was released for DOS computers by Acclaim Entertainment.
+In 1990, a faithful conversion of the game by Software Creations was released for DOS computers.
 However, the DOS version only supports two players instead of four, featuring Bloop and Rex as playable characters.
 In October 1991, the title was then ported to the Nintendo Entertainment System by Visual Concepts and first published by Acclaim in North America and later in Europe.
 The NES version has a number of key differences such as visuals and sound, two-player support with Bloop and Spike as playable characters instead of four, among other changes.

 Reception

 Mark Caswell of Zzap!64 gave the original arcade version of Trog an overall positive outlook.
 The Nintendo Entertainment System conversion was met with positive reception from critics.

 Legacy

 Trog's arcade cabinet makes a brief appearance in the 1991 film Terminator 2: Judgment Day.
 Characters from the game make appearances in later Midway titles.
 In Revolution X, one of the Trogs appears as a shootable "easter egg".
 In CarnEvil, a Trog can be found in the "Freak Show" portion of the game as an attraction on the background frozen in a block of ice labeled "Frozen In Time!", while the dinosaur characters also appear as enemies in the "Rickety Town" level.
 Said game was also conceptualised and directed by Haeger.